LumenRadio/mira-ruuvitag/README.md

 To get any of the Mira products, please get in contact with sales@lumenradio.com.
 ## Setup raspbian

-1. Follow the instructions on https://www.raspberrypi.com/software/ to create a new installation of Raspebrry Pi OS.
+1. Follow the instructions on https://www.raspberrypi.com/software/ to create a new installation of Raspebrry Pi OS 64 bit.
 2. Connect your raspberry Pi to the internet.
 3. Create a sudo user and log in.

+> [!NOTE]
+> 64 bit OS is required.

 ## Install docker
 ```